RafifAlzayat/thecoolteam-/README.md

   8. Create a confusion matrix and imbalanced classification report to check accuracy.
 #### Results
 #### Benefits and Limitations
+  Logistic Regression is less likely to over-fitted but it assumes some linearity that our data may or may not have.
 ### SVM, DecisionTreeClassifier, and GradientBoostingClassifier for VA
    * File name: Covid_Machine_Learning.ipynb
 #### Process